run-ai/runai-model-streamer/docs/src/env-vars.md

 Enables global distributed streaming for multiple devices, dividing the workload between multiple nodes

-If not defined (default) distributed streaming is loacl - dividing the workload between processes of the same node
+If not defined (default) distributed streaming is local - dividing the workload between processes of the same node

 ### Values accepted